microscope-monkeypox

 The following sites offer more information:

-Although it is somewhat clear by now in what ways the virus is able to spread, the need for further research still remains.
+Although it is somewhat clear how the virus spreads, further research is still needed.

-We expect that during an active mpox infection, high concentrations of the virus are present on all mucous membranes (mouth, anus, urethra) and on the skin for several weeks.
-Any kind of contact with these mucous membranes (anal, oral, vaginal) and skin can cause transmission.
-We see that most people contract monkeypox through sexual contact.
-We recommend not being sexually active (insertive oral, anal, vaginal) for at least 21 days or until all skin lesions have healed.
-Kissing, tongue kissing and intense nude cuddling are also considered risk contacts.
+We expect that during an active mpox infection, high concentrations of the virus are present for several weeks on all mucous membranes (mouth, anus, urethra) and on the skin.
+Any contact with these mucous membranes (anal, oral, vaginal) and with the skin can cause transmission.
+We see that most people contract mpox through sexual contact.
+We recommend avoiding sexual activity (insertive oral, anal, or vaginal sex) for at least 21 days, or until the skin lesions have healed.
+Kissing, tongue kissing, and intensive naked cuddling are considered risk contacts.

-A monogamous sexual relationship or masturbation do not pose a risk.
+A monogamous sexual relationship or masturbation does not pose any risks.

 What is my risk of infection after contact with someone with mpox?

 The risk depends on the type of contact you had with the infected person.
-There is a distinction between very high-risk, high-risk and low-risk.
-In practice, we mostly see infections after a very high-risk contact.
+A distinction is made between very high risk, high risk, and low risk.
+In practice, we almost exclusively see infections following very high-risk contact.

 Very high-risk contacts are: